naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab04.md

 ## Creating a Prep System
 Let's start by creating a prep system so we can begin downloading content.

-1. Collect the IDs for your VPC and public subnet:
+1. Collect the IDs for your VPC and public subnet and set environment variables for them:
    ```execute
    VPC_ID=$(aws ec2 describe-vpcs | jq '.Vpcs[] | select(.Tags[].Value=="disco").VpcId' -r)
    echo $VPC_ID